davidmedicine/qori.10.10/README.md

 - Add the environment variables above in the Vercel dashboard.

 ### Netlify
-- The `netlify/functions/send-contact.js` lambda performs the same work.
+- The `netlify/functions/send-contact.js` lambda performs the same work, now reading from `contact-config.js`.
-- Add the environment variables in Netlify Site Settings → Environment.
+- Netlify builds will use the defaults automatically, but you can override them in Site Settings → Environment if you rotate credentials.

 ### Other Node hosts
 - Run `node server.js` (or `npm start`) with the environment variables configured.
 The Express server serves the static site and the `/api/contact` endpoint.